A new insight into the consistency of smoothed particle hydrodynamics: SPH errors in one-space dimension

 $\forall l$ even with $l\geq 0$.
-The notation ``$[p]$'' means the largest positive integer less or equal to $p$.
-These relations represent particle consistency conditions for the Fourier transform of the moments of the kernel.
-In actual simulations the contribution of these integrals can be neglected only if $\cos (2\pi jb)$ oscillates very rapidly within ${\rm supp}(W)=[x_{a}-kh,x_{a}+kh]$, i.e., when
+These relations represent particle consistency conditions.
+Note that in the intermediate equality of Eq.
+(22) we have used the regularization criterion (B.11) in Appendix B. In actual simulations the contribution of these integrals can be neglected only if $\cos (2\pi jb)$ oscillates very rapidly within ${\rm supp}(W)=[x_{a}-kh,x_{a}+kh]$, i.e., when